 Life in Grad School

-Kaycee is currently a student in the three-year fully-funded John Wells Fellowship MFA Directing program at Carnegie Mellon University.
+Graduating in May 2026, Kaycee is currently a student in the three-year fully-funded John Wells Fellowship MFA Directing program at Carnegie Mellon University.